asfung/configuration/nvim/README.md

 - [Telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) is a fuzzy finder that makes practical window search for file project
 - [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls) is a plugin for java development
 - [dashboard-nvim](https://github.com/nvimdev/dashboard-nvim) is a dashboard plugin for neovim
-- [nvim-autopairs](https://github.com/windwp/nvim-autopairs) is a plugin for autopairs of bracket code\
+- [nvim-autopairs](https://github.com/windwp/nvim-autopairs) is a plugin for autopair of close bracket in code\
 And Other, go to [the plugins station](https://github.com/asfung/configuration/blob/main/nvim/lua/paung/plugins.lua) if u want to see mote plugins

 ### Author